-- Voice concerns, suspicions, or uneasiness as soon as possible.
-The earlier a concern is expressed the easier and sooner action can be taken - Try to pinpoint exactly what practice is causing concern and why - Approach the Designated Safeguarding Lead- Kate McKenzie - If the concern is related to the Headteacher, the Chair of Governors should be contacted or, if it is felt that the issue needs to be reported to someone outside the school, contact Sefton IFD - Staff should ensure they get a satisfactory response do not let matters rest.
-If a staff member feels their genuine concerns are not being addressed, the issue should be referred to Sefton IFD - Ideally, concerns should be put in writing, outlining the background and history, giving names, dates, and places wherever possible.
+- ✓ Voice concerns, suspicions, or uneasiness as soon as possible.
+The earlier a concern is expressed the easier and sooner action can be taken. - ✓ Try to pinpoint exactly what practice is causing concern and why. - ✓ Approach the Designated Safeguarding Lead (Kate McKenzie). - ✓ If the concern is related to the Head teacher, the Chair of Governors should be contacted or, if it is felt that the issue needs to be reported to someone outside the school, contact Sefton CHAT team - ✓ Staff should ensure they get a satisfactory response do not let matters rest.
+If a staff member feels their genuine concerns are not being addressed, the issue should be referred to Sefton CHAT team - ✓ Ideally, concerns should be put in writing, outlining the background and history, giving names, dates, and places wherever possible.